earlisreal/eHelper-Chrome-Extension/README.md

 This extension is currently designed to work with [eHelper.vim](https://github.com/earlisreal/ehelper) that will feed the parsed test cases when you run your code for easy testing.

+## Requirements

+* Your machine should have [Python 2.7.6](https://www.python.org/downloads/release/python-276/) installed
+* Later version of Google Chrome - as it is only tested in this browser
+* And of course GVim - I only tested it on Vim 8 and only supported the GUI (GVim) application

 ## Install

 * Install the app folder into chrome extension